 There currently are no FDA-approved therapies for the treatment of NASH, and available treatment options are limited to control of metabolic dysfunction, including weight loss, as well as lifestyle modifications such as exercise and dietary changes.
 However, many patients are unable to achieve or maintain significant weight loss or comply long-term with the dietary and lifestyle changes required to reverse NASH.
 In order to optimally treat NASH and reduce the risk of liver cancer and liver-related mortality, the three distinct disease processes may each need to be addressed-steatosis, inflammation and fibrosis.
+In addition to these three disease processes, we believe an ideal NASH therapy will also aim to improve the overall metabolic profile of NASH patients such as improvements in glycemic control, atherogenic lipid improvement, weight loss, and reduction of lipotoxic fat.
 Single agents focusing on specific mechanisms contributing to one of these three processes, each involving multiple pathways, have demonstrated only modest results to date.
+As such, combination therapies have the potential to better address the multitude of desired properties for the treatment of NASH.

 The following table summarizes some of the treatment approaches for NASH currently in clinical development, together with limitations observed and Terns' differentiated approach.
-Among the small-molecule programs with validated mechanisms, we believe FXR agonism, VAP-1 inhibition and THR- $\beta$ agonism have great potential, not only as targets for single-agent therapy, but also as key components in combination therapies.
+Among the small-molecule programs with validated mechanisms, we believe FXR agonism, VAP-1 inhibition, THR- $\beta$ agonism, and GLP-1 agonism have great potential, not only as targets for single-agent therapy, but also as key components in combination therapies.

 Treatment Approaches in NASH Clinical Trial Findings (1) Observed Limitations (1) TERNS Differentiation FXR agonists Improvements in liver fibrosis and markers of liver function.
-Pruritus and adverse lipid effects TERN-101: high liver distribution, minimizing potential for pruritus and adverse lipid changes VAP-1 inhibitors Clinical PoC in NASH with significant dose dependent improvements in key markers of liver injury, inflammation and cell death Off-target mono-amine oxidase, or MAO, inhibition can result in significant drug-drug interactions TERN-201: highly specific for VAP-1 inhibition; minimal potential to inhibit MAO-A or MAO-B THR-β agonists Significant reductions in liver fat and in lipid levels in serum Low THR- $\beta$ selectivity can cause cardiac and other safety issues TERN-501: superior selectivity for THR-β over THR-α; enhanced metabolic stability Variable PK and patient-specific dose adjustments ., GLP-1 agonists Activation of the GLP-1 pathway has shown to be effective in driving NASH resolution Requires frequent injections which may limit potential for widespread use Potential for once-daily oral administration and coformulation with other oral NASH therapies - enecuve in unving wash resolution Tolerability concerns FGF agonists Histological NASH and fibrosis improvements in Phase 2 Requires frequent injections which may limit potential for widespread use N/A - Pildse 2 Tolerability concerns De Novo Lipogenesis Inhibitors (ACC, FASN, DGAT2) NASH biomarker improvement in Phase 2 Serum triglyceride elevations Skin/hair toxicity N/A
+Pruritus and adverse lipid effects TERN-101: high liver distribution, no discontinuations due to pruritus, differentiated lipid profile (2) VAP-1 inhibitors Clinical PoC in NASH with significant dose dependent improvements in key markers of liver injury, inflammation and cell death Off-target mono-amine oxidase, or MAO, inhibition can result in significant drug-drug interactions TERN-201: highly specific for VAP-1 inhibition; minimal potential to inhibit MAO-A or MAO-B THR-β agonists Significant reductions in liver fat and in lipid levels in serum Low THR-β selectivity can cause cardiac and other safety issues Variable PK and potential patient-specific dose adjustments TERN-501: superior selectivity for THR- $\beta$ over THR- $\alpha$ ; enhanced metabolic and PK stability GLP-1 agonists Activation of the GLP-1 pathway has shown to be effective in driving NASH resolution Requires frequent injections which may limit potential for widespread use Tolerability concerns TERN-601: Small-molecule with potential for once- daily oral administration and coformulation with other oral NASH therapies FGF agonists Histological NASH and fibrosis improvements in Phase 2 Requires frequent injections which may limit potential for widespread use Tolerability concerns N/A De Novo Lipogenesis Inhibitors (ACC, FASN, DGAT2) NASH biomarker improvement in Phase 2 Serum triglyceride elevations Skin/hair toxicity N/A

-(1) Represents clinical trial findings from clinical trials conducted by other sponsors.
+- (1) Represents clinical trial findings from clinical trials conducted by other sponsors. - (2) No differences from placebo in LDL cholesterol and HDL cholesterol percentage change from baseline to Week 12 in 5 and 10 mg groups.

-Our Programs
+Our Clinical Stage Programs in NASH